Denis101/thousandeyes-techtest/README.md

 * Hardening the database access properly, so the REST API has only the access it needs
 * The authentication filter is a bit nasty, I feel like there's a better way to do this with Spring Security
 * Unit test coverage isn't as good as it should be.
 This always seems to be the case though..
+* Styling with SCSS and compiling as part of the webpack build

 ## API reference